THU-luvision/OmniSeg3D/README.md

    * Multi-click mode: choose "multi-clickmode" button, then you can select multiple pixels on the screen by right click them.
    * Similarity Threshold: drag the pin of "ScoreThres", then the unselected regions will be darkened.
    * Binarization: left click the "binary threshold" button a binary mask will be applied to the RGB image via the chosen similarity threshold.

+#### Trained Models
+We provide [trained model for replica room_0](https://drive.google.com/drive/folders/1e7eCume6solK8NuesWdFe9vabVmA9YYX?usp=sharing), you can use it for GUI visulization and interactive segmentation.
+This sample also reveals the output organization.
+It is recommended to put the unzipped "results" folder under the root_dir of OmniSeg3D for minimum code modification.

 #### Performance on MipNeRF360 Counter